Hip Pain & Injury Treatment Options

 • RICE (rest, ice, compression, elevation)

-Arthroscopic Hip Surgery
+Arthroscopic Hip Surgery for Severe Hip Injuries

 For hip pain and injuries that can’t be solved non-surgically, hip arthroscopy is a minimally invasive surgical option.
-In hip arthroscopy, the joint is accessed through small incisions and an arthroscope (small camera) is inserted to take images.
+In hip arthroscopy, the joint is accessed through small incisions, and an arthroscope (small camera) is inserted to take images.
 The surgeon then uses the images to guide miniature surgical instruments.

 Hip arthroscopy can be used to treat many conditions including: